-In the case of association, one can also consider multiplicity c) A customer can have reservations for one or more bicycles at some time in the future.
+In the case of association, one can also consider multiplicity

-- (1) Any given bicycle can only be hired by one customer at a time. - (2) But a given customer can hire multiple bikes at a given time (e.g. a family)
+- (a) Any given bicycle can only be hired by one customer at a time. - (b) But a given customer can hire multiple bikes at a given time (e.g. a family)